zopefoundation/grok/doc/tutorial.rst

 You should now see the text you just entered on the page.
 This means that your text was successfully stored in the object database!

-You can even restart Zope and go back to the index page, and your text should still be there.
+You can even restart the server and go back to the index page, and your text should still be there.

 Redirection